-1439 Configuration Manager, IBM QRadar, and the Eclypsium platform enable automated monitoring of 1440 computing devices for hardware and firmware integrity issues at an organization-defined frequency.
-1441 This security information is made available to organizational officials through an Archer dashboard, 1442 where a risk management decision can be made when a computing device is deemed out of compliance.
-6 Future Build Considerations 1443 6 Future Build Considerations 1444 In this updated publication, we have described an architecture that decreases the risk of a compromise 1445 to products in an organization's supply chain, which in turn may reduce risks to customers and end users 1446 that use computing devices operationally.
-This draft has built on the preliminary demonstration 1447 prototype and has incorporated servers into the architecture, to include hardware contributed by Dell, 1448 Hewlett Packard Enterprise, Intel, and Seagate.
-Additionally, we have extended the architecture to 1449 include a SIEM contributed by IBM to support continuous monitoring scenarios.
-1450 In the future, this project may expand the hardware root of trust capabilities to include platform 1451 components such as internal storage drives, network controllers, and memory modules.
-As we've 1452 demonstrated in this project, the TPM module provides a basis for a laptop or server's root of trust.
-1453 Newer specifications, such as the TCG's Device Identifier Composition Engine (DICE) implementation, 1454 which currently addresses IoT devices, can be extended to platform components where a hardware root 1455 of trust is not feasible.
-Further, the Security Protocol and Data Model (SPDM) will provide the ability to 1456 securely communicate with the platform components, providing a similar mechanism that exists today 1457 with the Platform Certificates.
-1458 Similarly, TCG's Reference Integrity Manifest (RIM) specification could extend our acceptance testing 1459 capability to provide firmware validation.
-This capability is dependent on manufacturer support in the 1460 form of a digitally signed "bundle" as a reference to the as-shipped firmware measurements.
-1461 Further, the concepts we have demonstrated in this project and described in this section could be 1462 integrated into a zero trust architecture.
-NIST SP 800-207, Zero Trust Architecture addresses this 1463 capability as part of a continuous diagnostics and mitigation (CDM) system.
-A CDM system is a core 1464 component of a zero trust architecture, which, among other functions, can detect the presence of non- 1465 approved components.
-1466 In closing, the NCCoE Supply Chain Assurance project team will continue to monitor the development of 1467 best practices and standards from industry and organizations such as the Trusted Computing Group that 1468 address platform integrity.
-We invite comments and suggestions from the C-SCRM community of 1469 interest that will enable organizations to operationalize the prototype demonstrations presented in this publication.
+Configuration Manager, IBM QRadar, and the Eclypsium platform enable automated monitoring of computing devices for hardware and firmware integrity issues at an organization-defined frequency.
+This security information is made available to organizational officials through an Archer dashboard, where a risk management decision can be made when a computing device is deemed out of compliance.

+6 Future Build Considerations

+In this publication, we have described an architecture that decreases the risk of a compromise to products in an organization's supply chain, which in turn may reduce risks to customers and end users that use computing devices operationally.
+The second phase of this project built on the demonstration prototype from the first phase and incorporated servers into the architecture, to include hardware contributed by Dell, Hewlett Packard Enterprise, Intel, and Seagate.
+Additionally, we extended the architecture to include a SIEM contributed by IBM to support continuous monitoring scenarios.
+As we've demonstrated in this project, the TPM module provides a basis for a laptop or server's root of trust.
+Newer specifications, such as the TCG's Device Identifier Composition Engine (DICE) implementation, which currently addresses IoT devices, can be extended to platform components where a hardware root of trust is not feasible.
+Further, the Security Protocol and Data Model (SPDM) will provide the ability to securely communicate with the platform components, providing a similar mechanism that exists today with the Platform Certificates.

+Similarly, TCG's Reference Integrity Manifest (RIM) specification could extend our acceptance testing capability to provide firmware validation.
+This capability is dependent on manufacturer support in the form of a digitally signed "bundle" as a reference to the as-shipped firmware measurements.

+Further, the concepts we have demonstrated in this project and described in this section could be integrated into a zero trust architecture.
+NIST SP 800-207, Zero Trust Architecture addresses this capability as part of a continuous diagnostics and mitigation (CDM) system.
+A CDM system is a core component of a zero trust architecture, which, among other functions, can detect the presence of non-approved components.

+In closing, the NCCoE Supply Chain Assurance project team will continue to monitor the development of best practices and standards from industry and organizations such as the Trusted Computing Group that address platform integrity.
+We invite comments and suggestions from the C-SCRM community of interest that will enable organizations to operationalize the prototype demonstrations presented in this publication.